 So you’re thinking about going to science writing grad school?

-Not everyone wants or needs a degree in science writing but it does offer advantages, not only honing your craft but the ability to make industry connections, hone your craft, and to build relationships with your future colleagues.
 Many journalism programs at both the undergrad and graduate level offer courses and concentrations in covering science, technology, and health.
 The most prominent science journalism master’s programs in the U.S. include:

 - Boston University’s Graduate Program in Science Journalism